Marc Angel

-Marc Angel (/lb/; born 12 March 1963) is a Luxembourgish politician of the Luxembourg Socialist Workers' Party (LSAP) who has been serving as vice-president of the European Parliament since 18 January 2023, and a Member of the European Parliament since 10 December 2019.
+Marc Angel (/lb/; born 12 March 1963) is a Luxembourgish politician of the Luxembourg Socialist Workers' Party (LSAP) who has served as a Member of the European Parliament (MEP) since 2019 and was one of its vice presidents from 2023 to 2024..
 In the European Parliament he is known for being a "Champion of Equality".

 Education

-Angel attended the University of Vienna between 1984-1988 and earned a degree (Mag.
+Angel completed his high school education at the Athénée de Luxembourg, where he was a classmate of future prime minister Luc Frieden.
+He attended the University of Vienna between 1984-1988 and earned a degree (Mag.
 Phil.) as a translator for German, French and English.
 Thereafter he continued his tourism economy studies at the Vienna University of Economics and Business between 1988 and 1990.

 Work experience

 Between 1990 and 2004 Angel taught at Luxembourg's hotel and tourism management school.

 Political career

 Early beginnings

 Angel started his political career in the Luxembourg City Council as its Member between 1994 and 2020.

 Member of the Luxembourgish Parliament

 Angel became a Member of the Luxembourgish Parliament in 2004 and, as of 2013, he was acting chair of the Committee for Foreign and European Affairs, International Development, Immigration and Asylum.
 He was also a member of: